fullstorydev/go/eventstream/README.md

 Use this wherever you might have used a Go channel, but you need to multiple subscribers to each receive all events.

-- Publishing a shared stream of events to all connected clients (for an example, see [BWAMP](https://bwamp.me))
+- Publish a shared stream of events to all connected clients (for an example, see [BWAMP](https://bwamp.me))
-- Synchronizing a shared data model across services using GRPC streams.
+- Synchronize a shared data model across services using gRPC streams.

 ## Examples

-TODO: examples will be forthcoming.
+See [chatterbox](../examples/chatterbox) for a simple chat client implemented using gRPC streams with `EventStream`.